f-ewald/worklog/README.md

 * Use **reasonable defaults**.
 The application should work for the user, not the other way around
 * High **unit test coverage**, with the goal of 100%.

-Worklog is currently (early/mid 2025) in **active development**.
+Worklog is currently (late 2025) in **active development**.
 The main functionality is implemented and works reliably.
 I am using the app multiple times per day.

 ## Features